Le Petit Nido (0–24 months)

-At Le Nido/El Nido, we foster social skills by having babies in constant contact with each other and their teacher.
-Our babies eat lunch seated at the table with other children their age so they can interact and communicate with one another freely.
+In addition, we foster social skills by encouraging the babies to have constant contact with each other and their teachers.
+Everyday, the children eat lunch at a shared a table with other children in their classroom so they can interact and communicate with one another freely.

 Downtime & Sleep